-COM 222 Analysis of Argument/Discourse (3 credits)
+COMM 222 Analysis of Argument/Discourse (3 credits)

 The study of argumentation as applied to public and mediated discourse.
 Topics include: patterns of reasoning, identification and analysis of fallacies, types of supporting evidence, presentation and refutation of cases.
 Specific topics for analysis will be taken from contemporary discussions of political, social, and economic issues.

-ENG 220 Introduction to Short Stories and the Novel (3 credits)
+ENGL 220 Introduction to Short Stories and the Novel (3 credits)

 This course introduces students to the elements of story-telling through the exploration of prose and poetry.
 Readings and other course resources present a variety of story types that center on short stories and that reflect a variety of cultural influences.
 This course emphasizes comprehension, interpretation, and analysis of literary work through knowledge of basic terminology used to discuss literary texts and through interpretation of metaphors, stylistic devices, tone, imagery, and style.